All Episodes

 If there's no explanation of where Foster was on the afternoon of his death, I think that's a gaping hole that the authorities should fill in for us.

-And the cavalier way that they treated that investigation, I know, I think is very, very dangerous to the rest of us Even if it was a suicide.
+Foster was the deputy Whitehouse counsel, one of the highest officials in this country, and the cavalier way that they treated that investigation, I know, I think is very, very dangerous to the rest of us, even if it was a suicide, open and shut case.

 I'm not going to press you on the matter, but I insist that everything you say leads a casual listener to believe that you believe or are very suspicious that there was a murder.